crystal-lang/crystal-book/syntax_and_semantics/nil_question.md

 # nil?

-The pseudo-method `nil?` determines whether an expression's runtime is `Nil`.
+The pseudo-method `nil?` determines whether an expression's runtime type is `Nil`.
 For example:

 ```crystal
 a = 1